MicrosoftDocs/common-data-model-and-service/common-data-model/banking-accelerator.md

 ## Forms and dashboards

-The Dynamics 365 Banking Accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
-This section describes just a few of the forms, views, and dashboards that demonstrate how the Banking Accelerator extends Common Data Model, the Power Platform, and Dynamics 365.
+The Financial Services Accelerator can be used with Power Platform or combined with standard Dynamics 365 entities to make it easier to build solutions.
+This section describes just a few of the forms, views, and dashboards that demonstrate how it extends the Common Data Model,  Power Platform, and Dynamics 365 for Banking.

 ### Customer 360 form